contentql/pin-hcms/src/blocks/README.md

+# Updated

+Now we are using git x modules

-# How to work with git submodules
+# How to work with git submodules (outdated)

 1. first we need to checkout to `src/blocks` main branch
 2. add your commits preferable using `git add` . and